Check if an object is an element of a given set

 throws an error message,

-returns FALSE
+returns FALSE,

-and checkChoice
+and checkChoice/check_choice

 return a string with the error message.

-The function expect_choice
+The function expect_choice always returns an

 Note

-must be of the same type as the set w.r.t. typeof
+The object x must be of the same type as the set w.r.t. typeof.

 Integers and doubles are both treated as numeric.